-Grey Lynn 2030 held its first Repair Cafe (repaircafe.org
+Grey Lynn 2030 Presents the first Grey Lynn Repair Cafe

 Repair Cafe is a concept that came out of The Netherlands in 2009 and is about repairing items rather than discarding them as well as creating community spirit by having everyone come together for a repair day where people can have their items fixed for free and learn how to repair them if they are interested.

 It was a great day and the feedback from volunteers and visitors alike was overwhelmingly positive with many people wanting to know when we would be doing this again (and we will!).

 We fixed 35 items in the four hours we were open, many of which were electrical items; our two electricians Jerome and Ritchie were extremely busy repairing lamps, toasters, jugs, stereos, fans, hair straighteners and even an electric lawnmower.

 Our sewers Regina and Toni repaired seams and replaced zips on clothing and bags, whilst our bike mechanics Tyler and Sylvain, on loan from Adventure Cycles and Temuke Cycle Space respectively, showed kids how to repair punctures and gave many a bicycle a service to get them running well again.